Task-Aware Variational Adversarial Active Learning: Acknowledgments

 \section{Acknowledgments}

-This work was supported partly by the Technology Innovation Program or Industrial Strategic Technology Development Program (10077533, Development of robotic manipulation algorithm for grasping/assembling with the machine learning using visual and tactile sensing information) funded by the Ministry of Trade, Industry \& Energy (MOTIE, Korea) and partly by a grant of the Korea Health Technology R\&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (grant number : HI18C0316).
+This work was supported in part by a grant of the Korea Health Technology R\&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (grant number : HI18C0316) and in part by the 2020 Research Fund(1.200033.01) of UNIST(Ulsan National Institute of Science and Technology).